mpampuch/new-ibex-project-template/README.md

 ## Backing up your IBEX data

-> [!CAUTION]
-> I need to update the notes in this section it is unfinished

 Your work folder on IBEX (`/ibex/user/YOUR_KAUST_USERNAME`) has a maximum storage size of 1.5TB.
 You'll often find yourself cleaning it up to make space for your new projects.
 Instead of just removing everything, it's a good idea to keep back-ups of your old projects in case you want to refer to them quickly.
 You can move them to a back up drive (such as the `datawaha/ssbdrive`, which has ~20TB of free space).

 Moving large amounts of data is best performed with the `rsync` command.